ELIJAHJOHNNY/Schoolinka-task/README.md

 # Getting Started with Create React App

-This project was built by Kugbiyi Elijah using React and Typescript as assessment for a Frontend Engineer role with Schoolinka.
+This project was built by Kugbiyi Elijah using React and Typescript.

 To run the application, navigate to the project directory and run the following code: